-Setup DNS server and adversary's web server.
-Write malicious script to allow victim to connect to web server.
+Setup DNS server and the adversary's web server.
+Write a malicious script to allow the victim to connect to the web server.

 The adversary must serve some web content that a victim accesses initially.
 This content must include executable content that queries the adversary's DNS name (to provide the second DNS resolution) and then performs the follow-on attack against the internal system.
 The adversary also requires a customized DNS server that serves an IP address for their registered DNS name, but which resolves subsequent requests by a single client to addresses internal to that client's network.